jvo203/fits_web_ql/README.md

 # fits_web_ql
-A C/C++  FITSWebQL trial re-implementation in Rust
+A trial Rust re-implementation of the C/C++ FITSWebQL

 # IMPORTANT
 After cloning the fits_web_ql repository the 809MB-large spectral lines database file needs to be downloaded from